-Once again it is time for one of Sweden's oldest city festivals For the 39th time, Alingsås City Center turns into an exciting venue filled with music, dance, activities and shows.
+Welcome to take part in one of Sweden's oldest city festivals - locally known as the "Potato festival", where Alingsås City Center turns into an exciting venue filled with music, dance, activities and shows.

 Midsummer is perhaps the most well-known of the swedish traditions.
 In Alingsås and nearby villages there are several places where you can join the celebrations and dance around the midsummer pole, for example at Gräfsnäs castle ruin, Alingsåsparken in the city centre and Hemsjö folk museum in the south.

 Hop on the steamship "Herbert" for a trip on Lake Mjörn to Risön, a nature reserve on an island in the lake.
-Herbert sails on Sundays from the 26th of May until the 11th of August.
+Herbert sails on Sundays during summertime.
+For time table and further questions, please contact "Hertberts vänner".

 Take a tour on the old steam train from Anten to Gräfsnäs castle ruin.
 An unforgettable experience which gives you a glimpse of how it was travelling back in the days.
 The train is in traffic during most of the days in July and some in June and August.

-Gothia Cup - the world's largest football tournament - takes this year place in Alingsås.
-Week 29 will about 150 teams and over 2000 players come to Alingsås.
-If you are a fellow traveler and want current information about what you do and where to eat in Alingsås during the week, you can find it here, on this page.
-If you are interested in the tournament you will find all the information on www.gothiacup.se.
+Gothia Cup is the world's largest youth football tournament.
+During week 29 there will about 150 teams and over 2000 players coming to Alingsås.
+If you are a fellow traveler and want information about what you do and where to eat in Alingsås during the week, you can find it here, on this page.
+If you are interested in the tournament you will find all the information at Gothia Cup's website.

 Lights in Alingsås

 Lights in Alingsås – Northern Europe's largest lighting workshop in public spaces.
-Every October since the year 2000, leading lighting designers have been invited to Alingsås to demonstrate their expertise.
+Since year 2000, leading lighting designers are invited to Alingsås every October to demonstrate their expertise.
 For five weeks, dark evenings and outdoor environments are turned into fascinating and exciting lighting installations.
 Cold, anonymous facades are transformed into warm and colorful spaces, forest lakes can get a whole new perspective, and these oases of light provide new and attractive venues in the town.